GlenLangston/gr-radio_astro/README.md

 downloads of the observing system for Raspberry Pi 4B+   These images of SDCards are big, 3.3 GBytes but include all code needed to perform astronomcial Observations.

-Finde the most recent large file in this directory: https://drive.google.com/drive/folders/1t2soWvGIgze7wg-7QGlVgB0m3Q-BR3C-?usp=sharing
+Find the most recent large file in this directory: https://drive.google.com/drive/folders/1t2soWvGIgze7wg-7QGlVgB0m3Q-BR3C-?usp=sharing

+And also download the most recent installation guide, in the same directory.

-Glen Langston --- National Science Foundation, May 29, 2020
+Glen Langston --- National Science Foundation, January 23, 2021